 The Mozilla Foundation’s Firefox is currently the only Windows browser that does both of those things correctly and reliably.
-Versions 9 and 10 of Microsoft’s Windows Internet Explorer, and Opera version 12.10 and later, correctly display “tagged” images with profiles.
+Google’s Chrome, Microsoft Edge and versions 9, 10, and 11 of Windows Internet Explorer, and Opera version 12.10 and later, correctly display “tagged” images with profiles.
 But images without profiles— that is, nearly every image on the Web— display without any color management correction.

 Of course, none of that really matters if you’ve got a normal monitor with a standard sRGB gamut.
 But if you’ve got a wide-gamut monitor and you’re surfing the Web with a browser that lacks color management, you might find yourself wondering whether someone spiked your coffee with LSD.